shivajid/imagenet-build/README.md

 - Validation Labels: synset_labels.txt

-set IMAGENET_HOME to the location of the home of the imagenet
+set IMAGENET_HOME  environment variable to the location of the home of the imagenet.

 To generate the tf records you can use:
 ```